Intracranial Epidural Abscess

 Surgical Care

-The type of emergency surgery for cranial epidural abscess depends on the extent of the lesion and involvement of the overlying skull bone.
+The type of surgery for an IEA depends on the size and location of the lesion as well as on involvement of the overlying bone.

-Noggle et al report that frontal, supraorbital epidural abscesses of the anterior and middle cranial fossa can be adequately and safely debrided via a minimally invasive supraciliary craniotomy.
-This approach has a cosmetic benefit and may decrease approach-related morbidity.[14]
+Noggle et al. report that frontal, supraorbital IEAs of the anterior and middle cranial fossa can be adequately and safely debrided via a minimally invasive supraciliary ("eyebrow") craniotomy.
+This approach has a cosmetic benefit and may decrease approach-related morbidity.[21]

 Consultations